JeffersonLab/clas12-timeline/doc/qa.md

 <details>
 <summary>- [ ] import the initial QADB</summary>

-- run `./import.sh` with:
+- run `./import.sh` with the following arguments:
-    - first with no arguments, for usage guidance
-    - the dataset name can be any unique name, such as `rga_fa18_pass2`
+    - the dataset name can be any unique name, such as `rga_fa18_pass2`;
-        - if you did the automatic QA checklist above, you could just use the same dataset name
+      if you did the automatic QA checklist above, you could just use the same dataset name
-    - the `qaTree.json` file from the automatic QA procedure
+    - the `qaTree.json` file from the automatic QA procedure;
-        - if you are a cross checker, you likely have been given this file directly
+      if you are a cross checker, you likely have been given this file directly
 - you will now have a symbolic link `qa` pointing to the directory `qa.$dataset`, where `$dataset` is the dataset name
     - `qa/qaTree.json` is a _copy_ of the original `qaTree.json` file